joelvaneenwyk/huginn-wiki/Creating-a-new-agent.md

 *Please note: Huginn's API is evolving and at some point Agents will likely be extracted into Ruby Gems.
-We'd very much like your input into how this should work and what should be changed in this API.*
+We'd very much like your input into how this should work and what should be changed in this API.
+See [#60](https://github.com/cantino/huginn/issues/60) and [#293](https://github.com/cantino/huginn/issues/293).*

 Huginn's Agents can create and receive events, and can be scheduled to run code at certain times or intervals.
 Creating a new Huginn Agent is not difficult, you simply create a new subclass of Agent which defines a set of required methods.